ajfriesen/ajfriesen.com/content/en/home/accomplishments.md

   description = """
   A small introduction into Golang in german.
   Did meet the tutor (Andreas Schröpfer) at the local Golang meetup in cologne.
-  It was a short and precise and well explained.
+  It was short, precise and well explained.
-  Can definitely reccomend this.
+  Can definitely recommend this.
   """

 [[item]]